dgatf/msrc/README.md

 ### 7.2.
 Adjust voltage sensors (A3, A4)

-Remark: Instead of adjusting the sensor in opentx, it is recommended to use VOLTAGE1_MULTIPLIER and VOLTAGE2_MULTIPLIER in config.h to increase the sensor resolution.
-Though voltage resolution in opentx is 10 times the current resolution, so less critical
+Remark: Instead of adjusting the sensor in opentx, it is recommended to use _Voltage multiplier_ to increase the sensor resolution.

-Measure the voltage of the battery with a voltmeter and adjust *Ratio* in A3, A4 sensor
+Measure the voltage of the battery with a voltmeter and adjust *Ratio* in A3, A4 sensor.

 ### 7.3.
 Adjust analog current sensor (Curr)

-Remark: Instead of adjusting the sensor in opentx, it is recommended to use CURRENT_MULTIPLIER in config.h to increase the sensor resolution
+Remark: Instead of adjusting the sensor in opentx, it is recommended to use _Current multiplier_ to increase the sensor resolution

 If using a hall effect sensor, adjust the ratio: *25.5 x 1000 / output sensitivity (mV/A)*